 If excess movement is detected, the wheel bearing may require repacking and adjusting or replacement.
-For instructions on 'Wheel Bearing Packing' and 'Wheel Bearing Adjustment' refer to those areas in this section of the manual.
+See 'Wheel Bearing Packing' on page E-3.
+See 'Wheel Bearing Adjustment' on page E-3.

 If the wheel bearing is in good condition a worn spindle bearing is indicated.
 The spindle bearings can not be replaced, the spindle with bearings installed is available through service parts (Ref.
 "Spindle Replacement" on page E - 13).